-When I was an intern, I met a fellow intern named “T.” He was wise, honest, and he was a recovering sex addict.
-He ran men’s sex addiction groups and I could tell he really enjoyed the work.
-Week in and week out, he would show up for the groups, helping other men join him in the long term recovery journey.
-Not only did he diligently collect the 3000 hours necessary to qualify for the licensing exam, but he also flew to other parts of the country to receive training for sex addiction therapy certification.
+When I was a therapist intern, I met a fellow intern in his 60’s named “T.” He was wise, honest, and he was a recovering sex addict.
+He ran men’s sex addiction groups and he really enjoyed the work.
+Week in and week out, he would show up for the groups, helping other men reach long term recovery.
+Not only did he diligently collect the 3000 hours necessary to qualify for his licensing exam, but he also flew to other parts of the country to receive training for sex addiction therapy certification.

 One day, T was diagnosed with cancer.
 I wouldn’t have blamed him if he were to put his work and his studying on hold (maybe even permanently) to focus on his health.
 But he didn’t.
 He received cancer treatment, and still studied and still worked, and still invested in the men he wanted to help.

 And then he died.

 Was it all for nothing?
 All the effort, all the time, all the money?
 Just to die in the end?
 Ask his wife.
 Ask his family.
 Ask the men he helped.
 They will all tell you the same thing.
 It was all worth it.